Robi-Rahat/API-Testing-Report/README.md

 # API-Testing-Report

-This is a API testing report using Postman.
+This is an API testing report using Postman.
 Chrome or any browser is needed to open this html file.